Alcohol and sleep. We take a look at why science says mixing the two are a really bad idea.

 When alcohol enters the equation however, this finely choreographed behaviour is thrown into disarray.
 The three main ways alcohol affects sleep architecture are:

-- an increase in deep sleep - deep sleep occurs in stages 3 and 41 of NREM.
 Also known as slow-wave sleep (SWS).
 During SWS, the body heals and regenerates itself, releasing human growth hormone, and strengthening the immune system.
-A majority of studies have shown that drinking increases SWS during the first half of the night at all dosages.2
+A majority of studies have shown that drinking increases SWS during the first half of the night at all dosages. ((Alcoholism: Clinical & Experimental Research.
+“Reviewing alcohol’s effects on normal sleep.”
+ScienceDaily, 22 Jan.
+2013.
+Web.
+9 Nov.
+2013.))

 To the uninitiated this might not seem such a bad thing; less time to fall asleep, a deeper slumber, and less chance of any disturbing dreams.
 However, just as there can be side effects with sleeping pills, alcohol can affect your sleep in numerous ways too.
 So here’s our list of the top 8 ways that drinking alcohol can mess with your sleep.